BarryLabs/BarryLabs-Library/README.md

 # BarryLabs-Library

 Purpose; to bring "The Labrats" together as a community token through discord/youtube and in the future; provide incentives, discounts as well as utility among the Solana Ecosystem.
-A planned informational aggregator as well as betting and gambling security protocols.
+An informational aggregator as well as betting and gambling security protocols intent on providing peace of mind and quality of life to everybody's favorite past-times; Learning and anonymized local betting.

 If anyone would like to donate to the cause, my Bitcoin P-Address is; "bc1q68hk7v7cvz2g60xgsjmkkkdv4nad65d4g9dwtg".